CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Line-dry only

 Sometimes, during those hazy postpartum days, a good hug makes all the difference.
-And Hatch's seamless, high-waisted brief feels like a hug around your healing belly in the best possible way.
+And HATCH's seamless, high-waisted brief feels like a supportive hug around your healing belly in the best possible way, earning them a Best of The Bump award for best postpartum compression underwear.
 These compression briefs are supportive and just firm enough without being overbearing.
-Our product tester, awarding the briefs a 5 out of 5 for effectiveness, summed it up this way: "The compression is just right.
+Our product tester Aliez awarded the briefs a 10 out of 10 for effectiveness, and summed it up this way: "The compression is just right.
 It holds everything together but to the point where it’s not too tight either."

-The stretchy modal fabric is plenty soft, and the generous cut (rated 5 out of 5 for fit) offers plenty of coverage that won't ride up.
-Our tester reported that the material "is actually so stretchy that I could've gotten a size down.”
-This flexibility made it “super easy to put on,” and she “loved the quality and material … it seems like it’s going to last me a while!”
+The stretchy modal fabric is plenty soft, and the generous cut (rated 10 out of 10 for fit) offers plenty of coverage that won't ride up.
+In fact, Aliez told us that the material "is actually so stretchy that I could've gotten a size down.”
+This flexibility made it “super easy to put on,” and she “loved the quality and material [] It seems like it’s going to last me a while!”

 Our product testers says: